 The Government Network is designed to interconnect government agencies and simplify processes to provide fast, secure, efficient, responsive, and transparent online services.
 It aims to provide sufficient bandwidth to support the huge volume of traffic through the use of fiber optic technology.

-Three years after its launch, the iGovPhil project completed the layout of fiber optic cables in Metro Manila and Cebu, connecting 149 and 12 agencies, respectively.
+Three years after its launch, the iGovPhil Program completed the layout of fiber optic cables in Metro Manila and Cebu, connecting 160 and 15 agencies, respectively.
 Major government agencies in Manila and Cebu are now connected to a common wide area network.
 To expand the GovNet, installation of fiber optic cables is currently being implemented in seven regional centers: Tuguegarao, Cagayan Valley; Iloilo City; San Fernando, Pampanga; Baguio City; Palo, Leyte; Legazpi City, Albay; and Butuan City.

 One of the benefits of GovNet is the ability of government employees to connect to the internet using the wireless facility of any building connected to the network.
 This is made possible through Government Roaming.
 To access, employees just need to provide their GovNet credentials.

 The NGDC serves as the launching point for many government services such as cloud computing, web hosting, server co-location, and other operations.
 It will optimize ICT resources and operations and address data security concerns for faster data exchange and easier collaboration among agencies.

 The iGovPhil Program operates two National Government Data Centers (NGDCs) in Metro Manila.
 They are fully equipped with the necessary network equipment, connectivity, and data storage facilities, as well as with cooling, security, power, monitoring, and fire-protection systems.